Archive for April 2018

 May 2, 2018: This was the third night in my attempt to see the companion using an effective 35 mm aperture.
 Seeing was only fair, and could not see the companion, nor with a larger 45mm effective aperture.

-April 2nd 2018: Report by Richard Nugent
+April 2nd 2018: Report by Richard Nugent as following:

 Roger, thanks for inspiring me to observe Polaris and it’s faint companion star, Polaris B. As I mentioned I’ve observed the pair more these past few weeks than in total over the last five decades!
 I’m glad I did.
 Here’s my report to date…

-The seeing was a little better than average, perhaps 6/10 but with the aperture masks the seeing improved to about 9/10!
 Polaris B is about 19” away from Polaris so separation is not the issue.
 Seeing the B star only requires an aperture with a faint enough limiting magnitude.
 Of course, on any given night, a telescope’s limiting magnitude is dependent on many factors that are difficult to quantify.
 Limiting magnitude tables seem, to me, to be overly optimistic!

-May 6th 2018: Report by Roger Ivester
+May 6th 2018: The following report by Roger Ivester

 Last night, seeing was excellent, and a 6-inch f/6 reflector, with an off-axis 45 mm effective aperture, could glimpse the companion, but with extreme difficulty.
-This required over more than an hour, using good breathing techniques, as it’s easy to “involuntarily” hold your breath, when attempting a close or faint companion, such as Polaris B. I also used an eyepatch over my non-observing eye, to relax my face.
+This required over more than an hour, using good breathing techniques, as it’s easy to “involuntarily” hold your breath when attempting a close or faint companion, such as Polaris B. I also used an eyepatch over my non-observing eye, to relax my face.

 April 4, 2018